-1.4 Employee Accidents
+1.3 Employee Accidents on the Job

-The medical emergency response protocol will apply to all accidents involving College employees, including student workers.
-Additionally, the college emergency operator or police/security officer, will notify the Human Resources Office.
-The employee will complete the Employees First Report of Accident/Incident Report (Appendix) form with the assistance of the Director of Human Resources.
-A copy of the report will be provided to the Dean, Institutional Services and Community Development, the employee's supervising dean, and the Chief of College Police.
+All accidents involving College employees, including student workers, will be reported immediately to the College emergency operator (by dialing 111 on the Wallace Campus or by dialing 4210 on the Sparks Campus), who will notify the administrator on duty and the Human Resources Office.
+The employee will complete an Employee's First Report of Accident form (Appendix B) with the assistance of the Director of Human Resources.
+A copy of the report will be provided to the Dean, Institutional Services and Community Development, the appropriate campus dean, and the Chief of College Police.